 Modern smartwatches have gone beyond just heart rate monitoring.
 These devices can alert you if your resting heart rate goes beyond or below the normal range.
-It can even alert emergency department in case of an abnormal heart rate.
+It can even alert the emergency department in case of an abnormal heart rate.

-Identification of an abnormal heart rate can save people’s lives by allowing them to seek medical help at the earliest.
+Identifying an abnormal heart rate can save people’s lives by allowing them to seek medical help at the earliest.
 So, if you have a smartwatch and it alerts you with an abnormal resting heart rate, you should not hesitate to seek immediate medical help.

 2. ECG Tracking Feature

-You must seek immediate medical help if your smartwatch alerts you with an irregular heart rate or atrial fibrillation even if you do not feel any discomfort or uneasiness.
+You must seek immediate medical help if your smartwatch alerts you with an irregular heart rate or atrial fibrillation, even if you do not feel any discomfort or uneasiness.